thewtex/ct2print/README.md

 6. Press the `Create Mesh` button and select your preferred settings:
 ![settings dialog](settings.png)
   - The [Isosurface Threshold](https://en.wikipedia.org/wiki/Marching_cubes) is the voxel intensity used to discriminate the mesh surface.
 See the previous step for detials.
 By default, this value is set to the [Otsu threshold](https://en.wikipedia.org/wiki/Otsu%27s_method).
+  - The Hollow pull-down menu allows you to create a solid object, or a hollow one that uses less materials (but requires an escape hole).
   - You can choose `Smoothing` to make the surfaces less jagged at the expense of computation time.
   - You can choose to `Simplify` to reduce the number of triangles and create smaller files.
 7. Once you have set your preferences, press `Apply`.